Widua/Widua/README.md

 🌱 I’m currently learning: Spring security and algorithms

-🔭 I’m currently working on: Algorithms for exam in Python, and JWT in Spring boot
+🔭 I’m currently working on: Currently I'm learning math for the most important exam in life.
+So I'm not coding until June 2022

 📫 How to reach me: mikolaj.widla@gmail.com